ogradyc01/GoldenCheetah/Menu-Bar_Athlete.md

 * opens the selected athlete in a separate window (or)
 * opens the selected athlete as separate "tabs" in the same window

 You can see all athletes available in your athlete library when choosing "Open Window" or "Open Tab".
-Athletes, which are already opened (either in a separate window, or on a tab) are marked and are not selectable any more.
+Athletes, which are already opened (either in a separate window, or on a tab) are "light grey" and are not selectable any more.

 You can also crate a new ahtlete in the active athlete library here.
 The other functions (Close, Quit) are self-explanatory.